rusty-plasma/smallbigint/README.md

 - Implement `std::fmt::{Binary, LowerHex, Octal, UpperHex}` (easy?)
 - Implement `num_bigint::{ToBigInt, ToBigUint}`
-- Unit tests.
-Currently there are none, although the code is sufficiently simple that there is almost no place where bugs could hide.
-- Make this compile against rust stable.

 ## Other traits and methods still to be implemented: